 Figure 9: Algorithm for estimating rotational speed directly from a vibration signal.
-First the relevant IAS curve is isolated from the TFR, next the relevant phasors are extracted, and then the phasors are combined to determine the IAS.
-Additionally, the estimated IAS accuracy is evaluated.
+The relevant IAS curve is first isolated from the TFR, then the relevant phasors are extracted, and finally, the phasors are combined to determine the IAS.
+Additionally, the accuracy of the estimated IAS is evaluated.

 5.1.
-Preliminary IAS Curve Selection Process
+Process for Preliminary Selection of IAS Curves

-The proposed preliminary IAS curve selection process enables to extract multiple time-frequency curves from the TFR of a vibration signal.
-Figure 10 describes four tasks: first, the spectrogram is calculated and the frequency resolution of the spectrogram is calculated based on the IAS acceleration.
-For each spectrum in the TFR, this gives peaks that fall within the specified range.
-Next, in each curve, local maxima’s in the top 90 percentile in magnitude for each spectrum in the TFR are extracted.
-The use of percentile filters the noise that is not related to the instantaneous rotational speed.
+The proposed process for preliminary selection of IAS curves allows us to extract multiple time-frequency curves from the TFR of a vibration signal.
+Figure 10 describes four tasks: First, the spectrogram and its frequency resolution are calculated based on the IAS acceleration.
+This produces peaks that fall within the specified range for each spectrum in the TFR.
+Next, for each spectrum in the TFR, local maxima in the top 10% in magnitude are extracted.
+The percentile criterion filters out noise that is not related to the instantaneous rotational speed.

 Let the TFR of the signal x(t) be X(τ,f), where τ is the time and f is the frequency.
-The local maxima’s peaks within the specified range can then be extracted from X(τ,f) as follows:
+The local maxima within the specified range can then be extracted from X(τ,f) as follows:

 C(τ,f)=ξ(τn,f)=d|X(τn,f)|df=0d2|X(τn,f)|d2f<0 , &{f∈R:H∙RPS1≤f≤H∙RPS2}∩ξ(τn,f)>p0 , &else (12)

-where p is the percentile, RPS1 and RPS2 are the lower and upper boundaries of the specified rotation-frequency range, respectively, H is the harmonic of the rotational speed, ξ(τn,f) is local maxima and n=1,2,…,N is the time resolution of the TFR.
+where p is the percentile, RPS1 and RPS2 are the lower and upper boundaries of the specified rotation-frequency range, respectively, H is the harmonic of the rotational speed, ξ(τn,f) is a local maximum and n=1,2,…,N is the time resolution of the TFR.

-The remaining local maxima’s (top 90 percentile in magnitude) form a large number of time-frequency curves, do not necessarily represent the integer multiples of the instantaneous rotational frequency of the shaft.
+The remaining local maxima (top 10% in magnitude) form a large number of time-frequency curves and do not necessarily represent the integer multiples of the instantaneous rotational frequency of the shaft.
 Therefore, further filtering is done based on the continuity of the remaining time-frequency curves.
 The remaining curves are normalized to the 1st harmonic of the rotational speed as follows: